I ended the last century in a psychiatric hospital, diagnosed with schizophrenia and with little hope for recovery.

 Training & Consultancy

 I am an experienced trainer with over 12 years of experience in the mental health field.
-If you’re looking for someone to speak at an event, run a workshop for your organisation or help you think about new ways of working – please email me to discuss your options.
+If you’re looking for someone to speak at an event, run a workshop for your organisation or help you think about new ways of working – please see my ‘Services‘ section or email me to discuss your options.

 My specialist areas include: psychosis, trauma, dissociation (including DID), self harm, distressing & unusual beliefs, recovery, resilience, mental health in prisons/forensic units and working creatively with young people who hear voices.

 Thanks for visiting Behind The Label.
-I’ll be updating it each week, so do pop back when you get a minute.
+I’ll be updating it regularly, so do pop back when you get a minute.